pyrmont/articles.inqk.net/src/_posts/2020-02-14-assumptions.md

 ### Unintended consequences only flow from certain actions

 Thompson has said at other times that he originally identified as more conservative than he does now.
 One of the principles from this tradition that he continues to hold is about the risk of actions having unintended consequences.
 This is commonly deployed as an argument by defenders of the status quo who caution against change that, while well meaning, ends up doing more harm than good.
-Hence the title of this week's article.[^1]
+Hence the title of this week's article.

 One problem with this view is the assumption that only certain actions have unintended consequences.
 It arises from a quirk in how we speak about 'action'.
-Action has consequence and inaction, by implication, does not.[^2] But since inaction is merely an outcome of the 'act' of choosing, inaction is really just a form of action and, well, unintended consequences can flow just as easily from this action as any other.
+Action has consequence and inaction, by implication, does not.
+But since inaction is merely an outcome of the 'act' of choosing, inaction is really just a form of action and, well, unintended consequences can flow just as easily from this action as any other.
 Opponents of action don't typically use these words but the basis for their position is the belief that the consequences of _inaction_ will be positive.
 That may not be the case.

 A slightly more sophisticated version of the assumption is to take issue with the 'just as easily' phrase I used above.
 Here, one argues that unintended consequences are more _likely_ to flow from actions that seek to change the status quo because we have the control of the status quo against which a comparison may be made.
 But that's not true either.
 We can never run a properly controlled experiment to see what would have happened if the status quo had continued.
 And without a proper control, we can't really assess likelihood or magnitude.